bestofjs/bestofjs/README.md

 This repository contains _Best of JS_ front-end application code.

-The application is a single-page application built with [Create React App](https://github.com/facebook/create-react-app) and hosted on [Vercel](https://vercel.com).
+The application is a single-page application built with [Vite](http://vitejs.dev/) and hosted on [Vercel](https://vercel.com).

+Requirement: Node.js version 16

 To run it locally: